RichieHakim/rolling-variance/README.md

 # rolling-variance
 Simple code for efficient calculation of online updates to moving/rolling or running variance and mean using Welford's method.

 The purpose of this script is to compute very fast rolling and accumulating variances and means in a stepwise way.
 This allows for online processing of incoming data.
-It uses a recursive algorithm to calculate online updates to the current std and mean.
+It is based on a recursive algorithm called Welford's method.

 User script must hold onto a rolling buffer of values, which must be done outside of this class.
 See the demo script for an example.
 Note: Future improvements to this code should involve including this rolling buffer within the object.
 I haven't figured out how to do efficient setting of large array values within objects in Matlab, yet.
 If you know how to do it, please get in touch or send me a pull request!
 RichHakim@gmail.com